 And things keep getting worse.
 Right now, I have an ache in the back/side of my head and even though I’ve been calling them headaches, my head just aches is more like it.
 There is an ache followed by a feeling I couldn’t explain if I tried.
 I’d even go so far as to call it an out of body experience.
 So…

 I made an appointment with my family physician.
 After her check-up, she told me I had high blood pressure and that maybe, just maybe it was causing my headaches.
 But I couldn’t really explain what my headache was or how it felt.
 She ordered blood work.
-I rarely go to a dr and have been known to wait 5 to 10 years in between visits.
+I rarely go to a dr and have been known to wait for 5 to 10 years between visits.
 So, they nail me down and check for everything when I go.

 When the blood work came in, there were a few minor things she told me I needed to work on.
 So I am.
 Because I’m a good patient like that.